 The only marked hiking trail on the Goetchius Wetland Preserve is in Mary’s Woods, accessed from the back of the Caroline Grove Cemetery on Rt.
 79. This short, flat, and easy-to-hike loop trail leads to a bench that looks out over a beautiful view of the natural wetland, with Hammond Hill in the background.

-Unlike most marshes, the large natural wetland that is partly on the Goetchius Preserve is unique because it drains to both the north and the south, contributing to both the St. Lawrence and Susquehanna River watersheds.
-The primary wildlife attractions of this preserve stem from the wetlands and the important habitat they provide.
+The primary wildlife attractions of this preserve stem from its wetlands and the important habitat they provide.
 Although grasses and sedges are the most common types of vegetation in the wetland, there are populations of interesting plants that will satisfy curious botanists.
 Among them are winterberry, speckled alder, and marsh marigold.

 The preserve has a rich array of birds and amphibians that thrive in both the natural and artificial wetlands.
 In spring, drive carefully to avoid hitting spotted salamanders or wood frogs migrating across Flat Iron Road.
 More than 80 bird species have been observed at the Goetchius Wetland Preserve.
 On a quiet day, look and listen for belted kingfisher, great blue heron, and northern cardinal, watch a family of wood ducks fly above the water, and admire the regal Canada geese.
 As the day lengths increase in spring, look and listen for the “peents” and courtship flights of American woodcock.
 The grasslands interspersed among the wetland are good places to look for meadowlarks, savannah sparrows, bobolinks, and killdeer; while the muddy edges and shallow areas of wetland restoration sites have been attracting Virginia rail, semi-palmated plovers, great and lesser yellowlegs, and four species of sandpipers.
 The scurry of activity is not limited to feathered visitors.
 On a summer evening, the hum of cicadas and flashes of fireflies may turn the Goetchius Wetland Preserve into a veritable concert hall.